Dental Implants – Palm Bay, FL

 Missing One Tooth

 If you’re missing just one tooth, Dr. Nowacki will recommend a single dental implant with a crown mounted on top, which matches the natural shape, shade, and size as the rest of your smile.
 Once placed, it will feel and function like any other tooth in your mouth.
+A notable benefit of dental implants vs. dental bridges is you won’t need to make modifications to nearby teeth just to fill the gap in your smile.

 Missing Multiple Teeth